-The Informed Flutist is a 5 day intensive workshop for aspiring orchestral players hosted by the Texas Music Festival on the campus of the University of Houston in Houston, Texas.
+The Informed Flutist is a 5 day intensive workshop for aspiring orchestral players and is generously hosted by the Texas Music Festival on the campus of the University of Houston in Houston, Texas.

 Created by Aralee Dorough, (Principal Flutist of the Houston Symphony and Affiliate Artist at the University of Houston), The Informed Flutist is open to flutists 18 years of age and older.
 Participants study the orchestral repertoire and solo flute pieces with the goal of gaining a broader perspective on the music, the audition process, and their individual playing.

 The faculty enjoy a “tag team” approach aimed at sharing as much information as possible and seek to create an informal and supportive learning atmosphere.

 Mock auditions are used as laboratories for participants to test their current skills, as well as experience listening to audition rounds the way a hiring committee does.
 A demonstration final round gives a glimpse into the all important “end game” of the audition process and the deliberations which take place there.
 The closing session of the class is held on the stage of the Moores Opera House and provides a chance to project one’s musical ideas with clarity in the acoustics of a large concert hall.

 For The Informed Flutist 2017 we have expanded the Workshop portion of the schedule to give each participant more time with each faculty member (see SCHEDULE page).